OpenVoiceOS/community-docs/docs/ht_skills_install.md

 ex. `pip install git+https://github.com/OpenVoiceOS/skill-ovos-date-time.git` should install the ovos-date-time skill

-They can be installed locally also.
+Skills can be installed from a local file also.

 Clone the repository